ppy/osu-wiki/news/2024/2024-09-22-project-loved-seven-years-september-2024.md

 [![](/wiki/shared/news/2024-09-22-project-loved-seven-years-september-2024/511759.jpg)](https://osu.ppy.sh/community/forums/topics/1980988)

-[Camellia - Kono Hoshi de....](https://osu.ppy.sh/beatmapsets/511759#osu) by ::Krimek::{ user=2345078 }, [Arbane](https://osu.ppy.sh/users/4150829), ::Famous::{ user=814328 }, and [Yauxo](https://osu.ppy.sh/users/898306)\
+[Camellia - Kono Hoshi de....](https://osu.ppy.sh/beatmapsets/511759#osu) by ::Krimek::{ user=2345078 }, ::Arbane::{ user=4150829 }, ::Famous::{ user=814328 }, and ::Yauxo::{ user=898306 }\
 180 BPM, 3:42 | 3.77★ – 6.95★\
 *description written by ::Lilian::{ user=8589120 }*

 For this month's *Ranked Rejects*, we're bringing back an absolute classic with this mapset of [Camellia - Kono Hoshi de....](https://osu.ppy.sh/beatmapsets/511759#osu) hosted by ::Krimek::{ user=2345078 }.

 Set to one of Camellia's oldest and greatest tracks, this mapset was submitted eight years ago, and has amassed quite a number of plays and favorites since.
-It's got a full spread ranging from a 3.8★ Hyper to a near-7★ top difficulty, making it accessible to a wide range of skill levels. ::Famous::{ user=814328 }, [Yauxo](https://osu.ppy.sh/users/898306), and ::Arbane::{ user=4150829 } also feature one difficulty each, offering their own take on this song.
+It's got a full spread ranging from a 3.8★ Hyper to a near-7★ top difficulty, making it accessible to a wide range of skill levels. ::Famous::{ user=814328 }, ::Yauxo::{ user=898306 }, and ::Arbane::{ user=4150829 } also feature one difficulty each, offering their own take on this song.
 Although *Kono Hoshi de....* unfortunately never found its way into the Ranked section over the years, this set is a great tribute to this wonderful tune and its source material.
 Enjoy!

 If you want to see this map get a home in the Loved section, make sure to vote yes!!